Green Revolution: Health impact

-Punjab case

-A Greenpeace Research Laboratories investigation of 50 villages in Muktsar, Bathinda and Ludhiana districts revealed that twenty percent of the sampled wells had nitrate levels above WHO limits for drinking water.
-The 2009 study linked the nitrate pollution with high use of synthetic nitrogen fertilizers.

-Norman Borlaug's response to criticism

-Borlaug dismissed certain claims of critics, but also cautioned, "There are no miracles in agricultural production.
-Nor is there such a thing as a miracle variety of wheat, rice, or maize which can serve as an elixir to cure all ills of a stagnant, traditional agriculture."

-Of environmental lobbyists, he said, "some of the environmental lobbyists of the Western nations are the salt of the earth, but many of them are elitists.
-They've never experienced the physical sensation of hunger.
-They do their lobbying from comfortable office suites in Washington or Brussels.
-If they lived just one month amid the misery of the developing world, as I have for fifty years, they'd be crying out for tractors and fertilizer and irrigation canals and be outraged that fashionable elitists back home were trying to deny them these things."

 Second Green Revolution

-Although the Green Revolution has been able to improve agricultural output in some regions in the world, there was and is still room for improvement.
-As a result, many organizations continue to invent new ways to improve the techniques already used in the Green Revolution.
+Although the Green Revolution has been able to improve agricultural output briefly in some regions in the world, its yield rates have been declining, while its social and environmental costs become more clearly apparent.
+As a result, many organizations continue to invent new ways to rectify, significantly augment or replace the techniques already used in the Green Revolution.
 Frequently quoted inventions are the System of Rice Intensification, marker-assisted selection, agroecology, and applying existing technologies to agricultural problems of the developing world.
-Current challenges for nations trying to modernize their agriculture include closing the urban-rural income gap, integration of smallholders into value chains, and maintaining competitiveness in the market.
-However, in low-income countries, chronic problems such as poverty and hunger cause agricultural modernization efforts to be constrained.
-It is projected that global populations by 2050 will increase by one-third and as such will require a 70% increase in the production of food.
-Therefore, the Second Green Revolution will likely focus on improving tolerances to pests and disease in addition to technological input use efficiency.
+It is projected that global populations by 2050 will increase by one-third and as such will require a 70% increase in the production of food, which can be achieved with the right policies and investments.

 Evergreen Revolution

 The term 'Evergreen Revolution' was coined by Indian agricultural scientist M. S. Swaminathan in 1990, though he has stated that the concept dates back to as early as 1968.
 It aims to represent an added dimension to the original concepts and practices of the green revolution, the ecological dimension.
 Swaminathan has described it as "productivity in perpetuity without associated ecological harm".
 The concept has evolved into a combination of science, economics, and sociology.
-In 2002 American biologist E.O.
+In 2002, American biologist E.O.
 Wilson observed that: